Hamad International Airport: Expansion

 The airport handled 34.5 million passengers in 2018 and this is expected to rise to 53 million by 2020.
 So there were plans to expand the terminal to accommodate the increased passengers' numbers of the FIFA 2022 World Cup, and to keep up with Qatar Airways' continued passenger growth.

-As phase A, a new central concourse located in the triangle area between the existing Concourse's D & E with 9 stands for wide-body aircraft, a 10,000 m2 tropical garden and a 268 meter tall water feature opened on 10 November 2023, bearing extreme similarities to the Singapore Changi Airport's Jewel structure which was designed and built four years prior.
+As phase A, a new central concourse located in the triangle area between the existing Concourse's D & E with 9 stands for wide-body aircraft, a 10,000 m2 tropical garden known as "The Orchard" and a 268 meter tall water feature opened on 10 November 2023, bearing extreme similarities to the Singapore Changi Airport's Jewel structure which was designed and built four years prior.
 The project adds 11,720 m2 of retail and F&B space, and an expanded transfer area.
 A new Qatar Airways Al Mourjan Business Class 'The Garden Lounge' occupies the mezzanine level, covering 9,000 m2.

 The phase B expansion extended the D and E concourses and increased the passenger capacity of the airport to more than 70 million passengers a year.
 Construction on Phase B expansion commenced in January 2023.
 The phase B expansion was completed in March 2025.